Deiadara/CPA-Implementation/README.md

 # CPA-Implementation
 An implementation of the Certified Propagation Algorithm for Reliable Broadcast

-Two different executions of CPA are currently supported, with different graph types:
+The different executions of CPA currently supported, with various graph types:

 --Plain Execution--